Search results for

 For most shoppers, a titanium Apple Watch (or older, stainless steel model) is not worth the extra cost.
 The user experience is identical in both materials, so you are not investing in a better experience or more features.

 On the other hand, some users value the premium feel of more expensive finishes.
-The glossy finish is elevated, especially when paired with an upscale band.
+The glossy look is elevated, especially when paired with an upscale band.
 It is also slightly heavier, which can make it feel more expensive.
-Finally, the sapphire crystal over the display is a significant upgrade in terms of durability.
+The sapphire crystal over the display is a significant upgrade in terms of durability.

-Regarding the Ultra lineup, to call titanium an extra cost is misleading, as the titanium Apple Watch Ultra and Ultra 2 are very different devices from the base model Apple Watch.
+Regarding the Ultra lineup, to call titanium an extra cost is misleading, as the titanium Apple Watch Ultra, Ultra 2, and Ultra 3 are very different devices from the base model Apple Watch.
 The upcharge for these devices has a lot to do with their feature sets, not just their durable builds.

 Titanium vs Stainless Steel vs Aluminum: Which material is right for you?